DAVIDDAIJUNCHEN/GAN_Collections/README.md

 ## Overview

-GAN and some variants implementation.
+GAN (generative adversial networks) and some variants implementation.

 ### Lists of GAN and its variants implementation
+* InfoGan: infomative GAN model.
+* AeGan: auto-encoder GAN model.
+* WGan-GP: Wasserstein GAN model with gradient peanlty.
-*
+* LsGan: least-square GAN model.
+* Gan-cls: LSGAN model with features and labels together in input of discriminator.

 ## Requirements